UWA-Medical-Physics-Research-Group/turtwig/docs/tutorials.rst

     from pydantic import validate_call, AfterValidator
     from typing import Annotated
     import numpy as np
-    from turtwig.validation import is_ndim, NumpyArray
+    from turtwig.validation import is_ndim, NumpyArrayAnnotation

     # Check that 'a' is 1) a numpy array, 2) have 3 dimensions
-    # Note that np.ndarray is not supported by pydantic, so we need NumpyArray
+    # Note that np.ndarray is not supported by pydantic, so we need NumpyArrayAnnotation
     @validate_call()
     def test(
-        a: Annotated[np.ndarray, NumpyArray, AfterValidator(is_ndim(ndim=3))],
+        a: Annotated[np.ndarray, NumpyArrayAnnotation, AfterValidator(is_ndim(ndim=3))],
         b: int
     ) -> np.ndarray:
         return a, b